kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 - ## Consolidation
 	- Which problems require **Algebra** to model and which can be modelled with **Number Sense** alone? logseq.order-list-type:: number
 		- A quarter of all Canadians love Pineapple on Pizza.
-A tenth of the Pineapple lovers also love Grapes on Pizza. logseq.order-list-type:: number
+A tenth of the Pineapple lovers also love Grapes on Pizza.
+If there are 40 million Canadians, how many logseq.order-list-type:: number
 		- 2
 		  logseq.order-list-type:: number